 You will have access to GPS mapping as well as saving your data on the cloud.
 Operate with your smartphone conveniently.
 That’s what you call innovation.

-- The set of features are amazing it’s not only a fish finder but more
+- The set of features is amazing it’s not only a fish finder but more.

 - Convenient to utilize